benc-uk/smilr/docs/containers.md

 - `myregistry.azurecr.io/smilr/frontend`

-## Docker Compose - Running Images
+## Docker Compose - Running Containers
 To run both both containers and configure them with the settings held in the `.env` files simply run:
 ```
 docker-compose up
 ```
-This will start the containers and you will see some of the console output as the services start.
+This will start both the containers and you will see some of the console output as the services start.
 To run detached and not tie up your terminal, run with `docker-compose up -d`

 You can then access the Smilr app UI at [`http://localhost:3000`](http://localhost:3000) and the API at [`http://localhost:4000/api`](http://localhost:4000/api)